NicoHood/SecureLoader/Readme.md

 The user is able notice a firmware change, even with an ISP.

 Firmware downgrades (replay attacks) are prevented via bootloader ket changes.

+A compromised PC cannot initiate a firmware upgrade.
+The bootloader can only be started via a physical key press.

 ### Hacking the bootloader from the firmware protection
 **TODO this needs to be checked and carefully coded.
 Maybe we dont even need to ensure this**